Dum Dum Dugan

 Timothy Aloysius Cadwallader "Dum Dum" Dugan is a character appearing in American comic books published by Marvel Comics.
 He is an officer of S.H.I.E.L.D. and is one of the most experienced members of Nick Fury's team, known for his marksmanship with rifles and trademark bowler hat.

-Neal McDonough appeared as the character in the 2011 Marvel Cinematic Universe film Captain America: The First Avenger, the 2013 Marvel Studios short film Agent Carter (post-credits), in 2014 in the 1st episode of season 2 of Agents of S.H.I.E.L.D., and also in 2015 in the fifth episode of the first season of Marvel's Agent Carter.
-McDonough returned as an alternate version of the character in the Disney+ animated series What If...?
-(2021).
+Neal McDonough appeared as the character in the Marvel Cinematic Universe.

 Publication history

 Dum Dum Dugan first appeared in Sgt.
 Fury and his Howling Commandos #1 (May 1963), and was created by Stan Lee and Jack Kirby.

 Dum Dum Dugan received an entry in the Official Handbook of the Marvel Universe Update '89 #2.